Skip to main navigation Skip to main content

 • the long-term guardian can no longer fulfil guardianship responsibilities but wants to continue caring for the child.
 The long-term guardian could be assessed as a kinship carer for the child, and if approved, continue to care for the child while they are in the chief executive’s custody or guardianship

-• an investigation and assessment has been finalised with a ‘Substantiated―ongoing intervention continues’ outcome, and it is assessed that the child is at unacceptable risk of harm, and the long-term guardian is not willing to work with Child Safety to address the concerns.
+• an assessment has been finalised with a child in need of protection outcome, and it is assessed that the child is at unacceptable risk of harm, and the long-term guardian is not willing to work with Child Safety to address the concerns.

 In all these circumstances, meet with the child, long-term guardian, family and other relevant people to review the case plan.
-(Refer to Review a long-term guardianship to suitable person―case plan.)
+(Refer to Review a case plan―long-term guardian/permanent guardian.)

 If an application to vary the order is made to the Childrens Court, while the application is proceeding: